CoolCat467/Localization-Translation-Utility/README.md

-# MineOS-Lang-File-Reader
+# Localization-Translation-Utility
-Script for simplifying the process of translating MineOS Language (.lang) files
+Script for simplifying the process of translating Language (.lang) files

+Supports MineOS lang files, which is the main purpose of this project's existance

-All you have to do in put this program in the same folder (directory) as a file named "English.lang" (can be changed by changing "READ" variable in script) and run the program, and it will give you a big block of text inside of ('') for you to copy and paste into a translator, and then you copy the translated text and paste back into the program.
-Then it will ask if the translator is good, like if it doesn't add spaces to the original or not.
-Google Translate is bad and the program has to try to fix data.
-In some cases the fixing process is not enough and you may have to manually fix a few segments of the translated output.
-For the most part it works fairly well, and when it finnishes properly will ask you for the language name, and will save everything to "<language name>.lang" in the same folder.
+All you have to do in put this program in the same folder (directory) as a file named "English.lang" (can be changed by changing "READ" variable in script) and run the program.
+There is a text-based interface;
+Version 1 would have you copy-paste a big chunk of data into a translator and copy-paste the result back into the program, but this is slow and doesn't work very well.
+Version 2 added the capability to translate a file automatically to a given language if you know it's language code, as defined by ISO 639-1.
+Using the function
+`automated_translation` with a list of language codes as an argument will translate the file defined by the READ variable ('English.lang' on default) to all of the languages listed, and save them as "<language_name>.lang" in a folder named "Translated" in the current directory.

 Versions:
 1.0.0 - Initial release
-2.0.0 - Adding auto translation
+2.0.0 - Adding auto translation and general clean-up